 - Assessment of projected growth and relocation patterns in the six counties;

-- Development of short- and long-term water, wastewater and storm water infrastructure needs
+- Development of short- and long-term water, wastewater and storm water infrastructure needs and costs;

 - Development of a prioritization process for required infrastructure